Hjalmar Ekdal: Hammarby IF

 On 19 July 2019, Ekdal transferred to Hammarby IF in Allsvenskan, signing a two-year deal.
 It was also announced that he would remain eligible for affiliated club IK Frej for the rest of the season.
 On 3 March 2020, Ekdal was sent on loan to fellow Allsvenskan club IK Sirius for the remainder of the season.

 Djurgårdens IF

 On 4 January 2021, Ekdal joined Djurgårdens IF on a four-year contract.
 He was named the Allsvenskan player of the month for the month of September 2021.

 Burnley

-On 21 January 2023, Ekdal joined Championship leaders Burnley on a four-and-a-half year deal for an undisclosed fee.
+On 21 January 2023, Ekdal joined Championship leaders Burnley on a four-and-a-half-year deal for an undisclosed fee.
+He earned his debut appearance for the Clarets on 4 February in a 3–0 away win against Norwich City in the EFL Championship, in which he scored his first Burnley goal in the 60th minute.

-Ekdal earned his debut appearance for the Clarets on 4 February 2023 against Norwich City in the EFL Championship, in which he scored his first Burnley FC goal in the 60th minute.
+On 23 January 2025, Ekdal joined Eredivisie club Groningen on loan until the end of the season.

 International career

 Youth

 Ekdal was called up to the Sweden under-19 national team in October 2018, and featured in two friendlies against Denmark (3–1 win) and Russia (1–1 draw) the same month.
 He was called up to the Sweden U21 team for the first time on 26 August 2020.